 After Sir Christopher's death in 1654, his son Sir Harry Yelverton, "a very pretty little gentleman", succeeded.
 "A man of superior accomplishments and serious learning", Sir Harry was educated at St. Paul's School, London, and afterwards at Wadham College, Oxford.
 His tutor was Dr. Wilkins, Cromwell's brother-in-law, a learned and philosophical mathematician.
 At the age of 20, Harry married the fabulously wealthy Susan, Baroness Grey de Ruthyn, great-granddaughter of the Earl of Kent.
 In time, he took a leading part in the politics of the day as MP for Northampton in the Restoration Parliament.
 He was a high Tory and a great defender of the Church.

-Above: Arms of the Barons Greys de Ruthyn
+Above right: The arms of the Barons Greys de Ruthyn.

 Edward II created the 1st Baron Grey de Ruthyn in 1324.
 For his support of the House of York during the War of the Roses, his grandson, the 4th Baron, was raised as Earl of Kent.
 The family prospered under the Tudors with the 5th Baron (and 2nd Earl of Kent) serving as Military Commander during Henry VII's 1492 campaign in support of Emperor Maximillian in France.
 The 5th Baron was also in charge of suppressing the Cornish Rising of Lord Audley, for which he was given the King's own sister-in-law as a bride.
 Subsequent marital alliances with families such as Wingfield, Blennerhassett and Herbert further enhanced their social status.
 The 9th Baron was one of the Peers who sat on the jury during the trial of Mary, Queen of Scots, in 1587.
 His son Henry was the 8th and last Earl of Kent when the Baronetcy devolved upon Henry's nephew, Charles Longueville.
 Charles was killed fighting for the Royalists at the Battle of Oxford in 1643.
 He left an only child, the afore-named Susan who was duly confirmed Baroness de Grey Ruthyn.